bcc-code/bcc-documentation-base/docs/README.md

 ```
 :::

-Be sure to adjust the paths if your docs come from a different folder, and to update the name and description of the repository.
+Be sure to set the name and description of the repository.
 Generally it is advised to **not** prefix the name with "BCC".

 3. Push this to the main branch of the repository and you documentation site should be deployed to developer.bcc.no/repository-name/ 🎉